I've Been Waiting for You (film)

-I've Been Waiting for You is a 1998 made-for-TV horror/slasher film directed by Christopher Leitch.
+I've Been Waiting for You is a 1998 television film teen-horror film directed by Christopher Leitch.
 The film is based on the 1997 novel Gallows Hill written by Lois Duncan.

 Plot

-Sarah Zoltanne (Sarah Chalke) is a teenager who recently moved from Los Angeles to Pine Crest with her mother, Rosemary (Markie Post).
+Sarah Zoltanne (Sarah Chalke) is a teenager who recently moved from Los Angeles to Pinecrest, New England with her mother, Rosemary (Markie Post).
 Always having been an outsider, she is not very welcomed by her classmates at school.
 Especially the popular group (who call themselves the 'Descendants Club,' as they are the children of the town's oldest families), including Kyra Thompson (Soleil Moon Frye), Eric Garrett (Christian Campbell), Debbie Murdock (Maggie Lawson), Kevin Lane (Chad Cox), and Misty (Julie Patzwald) are rude to her, criticizing her unusual clothes and attitude.
 She also meets Charlie Gorman (Ben Foster), who is considered the school geek because he also doesn't quite fit in and works in a family owned occult bookstore.
 Sarah and Charlie get along fairly well.
 Sarah is soon bothered with phone calls from a mysterious person, saying "I've been waiting for you."
 Being a supporter of wicca, she isn't very worried.

 Later on, Kyra and Eric, who are a couple, break into her house and tell her the house was inhabited by Sarah Lancaster (Laura Mennell) in 1698, a young woman who was in love with a man who was already engaged to another woman.
 According to Kyra, Sarah later lost her mind and was put into a mental hospital.
 Not much later, the man she was in love with died, along with his fiancée.
 The townspeople thought that Sarah was responsible, and burned her at the stake following the accusation of witchcraft.
 Before dying, Sarah Lancaster casts a curse that has been passed down through the town's history, which indicates she may return for revenge: